 Adult Disease

-As a family member or a caregiver looking after someone who has liver disease, you may need to play a variety of roles, which often means taking on responsibility for both physical and emotional support.
+As a family member or caregiver looking after someone who has liver disease, you may need to play a variety of roles.
+This often means taking on some responsibility for physical and emotional support.

-You can play an essential role in your loved one’s life by lending a hand at home.
+You can play a vital role in your loved one’s life by lending a hand at home.

-• Manage your loved one’s finances or financially support them.
+- Help with your loved one’s finances or, if you are able, financially support them.

-• Listen and provide emotional support and companionship to your loved one.
+- Listen and provide emotional support and companionship.

-• Help them organise their medications by using a schedule, giving reminders of dose times, keeping track of supply and need of refills.
-Also, look out for medication-related side effects.
+- Help them organise their medications by using a schedule, giving reminders of dose times, keeping track of supply and need of refills.
+Talking to your community pharmacist can also help keep track of medications and help with dosing packs.
+You may also need look out for medication-related side effects.

-• Watch out for signs and symptoms of worsening liver disease, as well as side effects of medication.
+- Watch out for signs and symptoms of worsening liver disease.
 Early detection of new symptoms is key to being able to manage them effectively.

 Making the most of medical appointments